andrebelem/geemap-tools/README-en.md

 *Prefere a versão em português?
 Acesse [README.md](./README.md).*

 `geemap-tools` is a "helper" package designed to simplify the use of Google Earth Engine (GEE) and the `geemap` library.
 The project is maintained by the (**Oceanographic Observatory at UFF (Universidade Federal Fluminense)**)[https://observatoriooceanografico.org] and was created to streamline repetitive tasks in research, teaching, and outreach notebooks.
 It is tailored for researchers, students, and professionals who need practical, reusable tools for geospatial data analysis.

+In addition to the general routines, `geemap-tools` also includes specific functions developed for monitoring penguin colonies and studying the “greening” of Antarctic areas.
+These tools are part of the **Penguin Sat** project, within the **Antarctic Observatory**, and were designed to support polar ecology research and the detection of environmental changes using remote sensing.

 It is primarily built on top of the following libraries:
 - [`geemap`](https://github.com/giswqs/geemap)